 Uber Eats generates revenue through the following monetization methods:

 The delivery charges are divided into three categories:

 Optional Subscription Fees from Customers

-The company has an optional subscription model to earn money.
-Customers have the option to pay a monthly subscription fee of $9.99 to avail the “Eats Pass”.
-It allows subscribers to get 5% off on the orders over 15%, with no delivery fee.
+Uber Eats has a subscription model to earn additional income.
+Customers can pay a monthly subscription fee of $9.99 to avail the “Eats Pass”.
+It allows subscribers to get 5% off on orders over $15, with no delivery fee

 Commission Fees from Restaurants

 Uber Eats cuts 15 to 40% of the total value on each order fulfilled from the restaurant partners.
 The cutoff percentage is decided based on maturity and hold of the restaurant in the market.